lvzt/Mens-toilet-interactive-device-project-EN/README.md

 After receiving enough feedback from customers, it’s necessary to process the information and summarize the project objectives.
 The methods are diving and surfacing.
 To dive is to focus on details; To Surface is to summarize the details and form an abstract concept.
 In practice it's better to put related subjects together, combine and summarize them.

-***

-way to apply the concept is to separate  into two steps.
-The first one is to put relevant comments in one group.
-Then write down a name or sentence above those comments.

-#`pic to be added`

-Finally, the result of summary should be a table showing all concerns from customers.
-***

 The goal of our project is to design a gaming device installed on toilets in shopping malls, with minimum modification to the environment during the installation.
 The game should be fun to play.
 The device should be robust, water-proof, easy to clean and maintenance, having good sensitivity.
 Measures can be taken to prevent long time occupation of the toilet.

 ## c) Define functional requirements